 Southern Trout Online Magazine (courtesy of Don Kirk) is running a GoFundMe.com operation to raise monies as a sponsor of the Mountain Stream.

 We expect 50,000+ visitors to see these tanks and new exhibits annually.
-We finished 2017 with almost 20,000 visitors.
+We finished 2017 with more than 15,000 visitors.

 The future aquarium revenue will be the operating funds to perpetuate the fly fishing museum.
 Sponsorship assures that the museum remains open and viable.